launchdarkly/android-client-sdk/README.md

 ## Supported Android versions

-This version of the LaunchDarkly SDK has been tested with Android SDK versions 16 and up (4.1 Jelly Bean).
+This version of the LaunchDarkly SDK has been tested with Android SDK versions 21 and up (5.0 Lollipop).

 ## Getting started